ziwenkk/ziwen.github.io/content/post/CEA/index.md

   - CEA group photo
 ---

-I have successfully completed my joint training program at CEA-Paris Saclay.
+I have successfully completed my joint training program at CEA-Paris Saclay, supervised by [Martin Kilbinger](https://www.cosmostat.org/people/kilbinger).
 I would like to extend my sincere gratitude to all the mentors, colleagues, and friends who have supported me throughout this period.
 It has been a great privilege to work and learn alongside such dedicated and talented individuals.

 ---